 Thresholds are markers that indicate certain levels were reached.
-The Orion Platform includes predefined thresholds for most statistics, such as Disk Usage and Response statistics for all monitored nodes, that you can override, as described in Thresholds in the Orion Platform.
+The Orion Platform includes predefined thresholds for most statistics, such as Disk Usage and Response statistics for all monitored nodes, that you can override.
 Many SAM templates, application monitors, and component monitors include predefined thresholds that you can adjust.

 If thresholds are set too low, you'll receive frequent alerts.
 If set too high, problems can occur without your knowledge.

-You can customize thresholds by setting a static value or letting the Orion Platform calculate baseline values.
+To customize thresholds, you can set a static value or let the Orion Platform calculate baseline values.

 - Static threshold.
 A constant value set for your threshold.
 For example, the warning threshold for response time might be 500 ms, and the critical value might be 1000 ms. You should be familiar with the performance of that object to know what a reasonable value for a static threshold is.